lightszentip/laravel-release-changelog-generator/README.md

 ## Usage

-If the command use without arguments, the command line create a ask for all necessary arguments.
+If the command is used without arguments, the command line creates an ask for all necessary arguments.

 ### Create a new changelog item: